-Ammonia, a naturally occuring, colourless gas, is the key component in the manufacture of various products that we use in our day to day lives.
+Ammonia, a naturally occuring, colorless gas, is the key component in the manufacture of various products that we use in our day to day lives.

 Ammonium Hydroxide, or household ammonia, is an ingredient in many household cleaning products.